morcs/beautiful-jekyll/_posts/2019-01-01-can-redux-be-nicer-with-types.md

 }
 ```

 Here's the equivalent in Elm.
-I've used Redux's naming conventions rather than Elm's to help show a comparison with the Redux version above.
+I've used Redux's names for things rather than Elm's (`action` instead of `msg` and `state` instead of `model`) to help compare to the version above.
 You can see that apart from having a lot less punctation, it's very similar:

 ```
 update action state =